francescocopelli/GCTA_ASE_2024-2025/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Introduction
+The GCTA project is a backend system for a gacha game.
+It uses microservices architecture with Flask and Docker.
+Core functionalities include user management, authentication, transactions, auctions, and gacha item management.
+The system is designed to be scalable and maintainable, leveraging the benefits of microservices to isolate different parts of the application for easier development and deployment.

+### Key Features:
+- **User Management**: Handles user registration, login, and profile management.
+- **Authentication**: Secure authentication mechanisms using JWT tokens.
+- **Transactions**: Manages user transactions, including in-game purchases and currency balance updates.
+- **Auctions**: Facilitates the creation and management of auctions for gacha items.
+- **Gacha Item Management**: Manages the inventory of gacha items, including adding, updating, and retrieving items.

+### Technologies Used:
+- **Flask**: A lightweight WSGI web application framework in Python.
+- **Docker**: Containerization platform to package and deploy microservices.
+- **SQLite**: Lightweight database for storing application data.
+- **JWT**: JSON Web Tokens for secure authentication.
+- **Requests**: Python HTTP library for making API requests.

 ## Get Started